MW24.5 - Lecture Quantitative Economics III - Master Program in Economics

 Students should be familiar with Game Theory, Calculus and Probability. - Motivation:

 - Auctions belong to the oldest and perhaps most robust economic institutions.
-Today, auctions control the allocation of carbon emmissions, the provision and the distribution of green as well as not so green energy, transport services, communication licences, etc. Auctions help us to understand how prices for these and other goods are reached and how information is aggregated with the help of decentral institutions.
-Auctions have also been very well researched by experimental economists.
+Today, auctions control the allocation of carbon emmissions, the provision and the distribution of green as well as not so green energy, transport services, communication licences, etc. Auctions help us to understand how prices for these and other goods are determined and how information is aggregated with the help of decentral institutions.
+For theorists and for experimental economists alike, auctions provide a crucial framework to study economic behaviour.

 - Topics: